mattkerbyy/Chase-the-Pop/README.md

 **Type:** Front‑end showcase project modeling a storefront UI for my collectibles store business

 ## **📝 About**
-Your ultimate destination for premium collectibles.
-Discover rare Funko Pops, exclusive Popmart figures, and limited edition treasures.
+Your spot for all things collectible!
+Hunt exclusive Funko Pops, Pop Mart figures, and preorder limited-edition treasures.
 Built with Next.js and Tailwind CSS to deliver a sleek, responsive storefront UI.